HaroldMills/Vesper/docs/installation.rst

 5. Install Vesper and various dependencies into the environment with::

-       pip install vesper
+       pip install vesper scipy

    Here you must use pip rather than Conda since Vesper is distributed as a pip package.
-In addition to the Vesper package, pip will install several other packages on which Vesper depends, including, for example, ones for Django and SciPy.
+In addition to the Vesper package, pip will install several other packages on which Vesper depends, including, for example, ones for Django and NumPy.

 Installing BirdVoxDetect (optional)
 ===================================